-A mix between an HMO- and PPO-style health insurance policy
+- This is a mix between an HMO- and PPO-style health insurance policy.

 High-Deductible Health Plans (HDHPs):

-Has a higher deductible than most health plans (the annual amount you are responsible for before your health plan pays its part for healthcare services), but it also has a lower monthly premium (the amount you pay every month for your health plan)
+- This has a higher deductible than most health plans (the annual amount you are responsible for before your health plan pays its part for covered healthcare services), but it also has a lower monthly premium (the amount you pay every month for your health plan).

-HDHPs can be paired with Health Savings Accounts (HSAs).
-HSAs allow you to save money tax free for use on qualified medical expenses.
+- HDHPs can be paired with Health Savings Accounts (HSAs).
+HSAs allow you to save money tax free for use on qualified medical expenses.3

 Percentage of medical costs covered (average)

 Why Do I Need Health Insurance?

 Think of health insurance as you would homeowner's or car insurance: You never know when an accident will happen, so it’s a good idea to be prepared for the unexpected.The average cost of a three-day hospital stay is around $30,000.5 Health insurance can help with the hospital bill and many other related medical expenses.

 Primary or preventive care can be offered by health insurance (including but not limited to vaccinations, cancer screenings, mammograms).6 Health insurance can allow you to take a proactive approach to your health and help you develop a clear plan for future wellness.

 Am I Required to Have Health Insurance?No, you are not required to have health insurance unless you live in a state with an individual health insurance mandate.7 As of 2020, these states included California, Massachusetts, New Jersey, Rhode Island, and Vermont, as well as Washington, D.C.8